icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-focus-entities](https://github.com/klee-contrib/ngx-focus-entities) - Library for generating reactive Angular forms from a Focus4 representation generated with [TopModel](https://github.com/klee-contrib/topmodel).
 * [@TanStack/form](https://github.com/TanStack/form) - Designed with first-class TypeScript support, headless UI components, and a framework-agnostic design, it streamlines form handling and ensures a seamless experience across various front-end frameworks.
 * [@luistabotelho/angular-signal-forms](https://github.com/luistabotelho/angular-signal-forms) - Simple Angular library to implement forms with signals.
+* [ngx-form-object](https://github.com/infinum/ngx-form-object) - ngx-form-object is an abstraction on top of Angular's reactive forms.
+It generates a form from a given model and automatically handles creation of nested forms (HasOne and HasMany model relationships).

 ##### Form Controls